CS340-21/oss/shall57.md

 Produce patches for both projects.
 Note any issues.

 For both instances, I simply forked the project to my own account and added the vulnerability fix to pngpread.c.
 I did nothing to pngrutil.c, since this file does not exist in either instance.
 The commit containing the fix for instance 183 can be seen [here](https://github.com/SHANNON-HALL/3ryparty/commit/a9252e6139cc3e78d6522abf13dba77e7b829bf0), and the commit for instance 422 can be seen [here](https://github.com/SHANNON-HALL/SER401-FALL-19-Project35/commit/824810b4cc68e7dab162d7d2ca58e4956f8256cb).
 I do not expect any issues, since everything other than this missing section seems mostly the same.

+## Sprint 5
+Create PRs from these patches; note the links to these PRs.

+The pull request for instance 183 can be found [here](https://github.com/FreeSouth/3ryparty/pull/1), and the pull request for instance 422 can be found [here](https://github.com/SeanRog/SER401-FALL-19-Project35/pull/199).